 Hives are an uncomfortable and sometimes frightening allergy symptom.
 If you experience severe hives that result in anaphylaxis if left untreated, always be sure to seek immediate medical attention.
 If you experience mild hives, you may find some relief in using some topical essential oil treatments.

 Try mixing a few drops of Chamomile and a few drops of Tea Tree oil with a carrier oil and applying it to the affected area.
 Both Chamomile and Tea Tree are anti-inflammatory when used topically.
 Tea Tree also packs the added punch of antibacterial properties.

 We’ve all experienced those frustrating runny or stuffy nose symptoms.
 Drip, blow, snort, repeat.
 The cycle never ends for some of us during allergy season, but we can find relief through diffusing several different essential oils.

 Try mixing a few drops of eucalyptus oil and peppermint oil in a diffuser for a lovely scent and effective and natural allergy relief!
 You can also play with different combinations to see what works for you.
 Lavender, lemon, and frankincense are also research-backed sinus allergy relievers.
 As you experiment with different oil combinations, you’ll find what works best for your unique needs.

 Recommended Essential Oil Diffuser: VicTsing 300 mL Cool Mist (Wood Grain Style)

-One combination that might work for you if you deal with rashes is a few drops of lavender oil and tea tree oil mixed with a carrier oil applied to the rash.
+One combination that might work for rashes is a few drops of lavender oil and tea tree oil mixed with a carrier oil applied to the rash.
 Lavender has been shown to reduce healing times and soothe the skin.

 As with anything, you should always be cautious when trying new essential oils.
 Many people experience positive results when using essential oils for allergies, but there are individuals who are affected differently than others.